The Complete Guide To Positive Psychology And How It Can Help You

 During a TED talk, Dr. Martin Seligman discusses the future of the positive psychology movement.
 The positive psychology movement is a scientific movement.
 The more the benefits of positive psychology are seen, the more researchers study this particular aspect of psychology.

 One of the major pillars of the positive psychology movement involves the study of happiness.
 Before pioneers like Seligman, psychology focused primarily on mental health problems.
 The issue with that is it left out tons of information about the human mind and what could potentially make people happier.
-Happiness is an important area of research for both healthy individuals and those suffering from depression, anxiety, chronic anger, or excessive pessimism.
+Happiness is an important area of research for both healthy individuals and those experiencing depression, anxiety, chronic anger, or excessive pessimism.

 Once psychology researchers realized this, the movement to study more about happiness and positive psychology grew.
 It turned out that this was what was missing from research.
 Looking at what causes negative psychology is only one part of helping people to function optimally.
 You also need to know what can lead to happiness and growth.